 My job hunting experience was pretty much non-existent until my junior year of college in Fall 2014.
 I went to a 2-year community college before transferring to a four-year engineering school for my junior and senior years.
 When I had my first interview, my peers already had 2 years of job/internship hunting experience and some even completed internships already.
 I was pretty far behind.

-My first jobs were fast food employee, tutor at my college, and custodian at my old high school.
+My first three jobs were fast food employee, tutor at my college, and custodian at my old high school.

 My first job interview was for a job at Burger King in April 2012.
 I saw the “Help Wanted” sign, spoke to the manager about working there, and I had an interview set up the next week.

 The interview had no typical behavioral questions.
 The manager wanted to check that he wasn’t about to hire a convicted felon or a drug addict, or someone underage.
 I was none of those, and I was an 18-year old high school student at the time.
 I unsurprisingly got the job, then I quit four months later to focus on college.

 This is among the top 2 worst jobs I ever had.

 Very few people stay in these jobs long-term, so there’s always openings available.
 The interview is mostly meant to check if you’re a convicted felon or a drug addict.
 As long as you aren’t in those two categories, you should have no issues getting these kinds of jobs.
 The interview should only require you to wear a button-down shirt and slacks, and you shouldn’t need a resume.
 If you do, don’t bother with that job.
 It gets so many applicants (somehow), that the store is using standard bullshit job hunter elimination techniques.